PicGo/PicGo-Doc/docs/en/guide/README.md

 2. `git clone https://github.com/Molunerfinn/PicGo.git` and `cd PicGo`.
 3. `npm install` the dependencies.
 4. Need Xcode (MacOS) or VS (Windows).
+5. If you need to contribute code, you can refer to [Contribution Guidelines](https://github.com/Molunerfinn/PicGo/blob/dev/CONTRIBUTING_EN.md)

 ### Devement mode